-On-Page SEO is like a Checklist of Guidelines, which informs webmasters about what works best and what doesn’t.
-This is why it is important to revisit your On-Page metrics every once in a while, to see they are perfectly aligned with Google’s guidelines.
+On-page SEO is like a Checklist of Guidelines, which informs webmasters about what works best and what doesn’t.
+This is why it is important to revisit your On-Page metrics every once in a while, to see if they are perfectly aligned with Google’s guidelines.

 If your On-Page SEO is not optimized, Google will not show your web pages to audiences in its search lists.
 Sounds interesting, right?

 Check out my recent blog on 6 BEST ON-PAGE SEO TECHNIQUES IN 2022